brandon-baek/NumPy-Neural-Network/README.md

-# Seer
-A Neural Network
+# NumPy Neural Network

-Seer is a simplistic Neural Network developed by Brandon Baek from scratch using Numpy.
+A simplistic Neural Network developed by Brandon Baek from scratch using only Numpy.